alcyhk/xia/README.md

 API

-Method
-	chkc0(a);
-Description
-check char from uart rx0
-		return the rx0 status to a

-	setc0(a);
-		print a to uart tx0
-		accept ascii decimal number
-	"getc0",//2	1p x
-		get char from uart rx0
-		save the result in the variable
-	"assign",//3  2p x
-		assign variable b or number to variable a

-	if, else, else if

-	while ()

-	arith(a,b,c);
-		define the operator with c
-		a op b then assign to a

-	"add",//10	2p x
-	"sub",//11	2p x
-	"mul",//12	2p x
-	"div",//13	2p x
-	"mod",//14	2p x

 	"function",//17
 		function name
 	"end",//18

-	"callFunc",//19
-		call function

 	"drawBlk",//20 3p var, pos

 	"chkNoTouch",//21 1p
-		check if touch event exists, assign the return value to the variable, 1 if no touch, 0 if touched

 	"getTouch",//22 2p
 		get the coordinate if there is touch